Haripada Bandwala: Plot

 The photo was printed in news next day which is happened to be seen by Madhobi and she was furious by the news because it is rumored that Nandal and Sweety has an affair.
 Also, his father in law Dadoo (means Daddy) sees the news and calls him over the phone about what he is doing each and every time.
 To tackle the situation, Nandalal said his wife that, Sweety was talking to him along with her boyfriend (the photo of Haripada) for some matter.
 Although Madhobi not satisfactory, calls Gublu who calls himself 'James Bond, Bangla Version' her brother who is a detective to find out who is the boy in the photograph in the newspaper, whether he is with Sweety or not.
 Nandalal, also to fool the detective calls Haripada to act be with Sweety and also threatens Sweety for the same as to act like 'girlfriend-boyfriend'.
 He first tells Haripada to be with Sweety every time but cannot touch her, with four feet distance to maintain from her.
 But due to the detective's repeated observations on the two, Nandalal allows him to touch Sweety but no to go further than that.
 Again when the detective says that love without kissing is not love, Nandalal says to him to kiss her just like a sister.
 Sweety discovers Nandalal's instruction to Haripada and misunderstands Hari, thinking Hari would obey Nandalal.
 Instead, Haripada respects her showing his collections related to Sweety which makes Sweety likes him.
 Hari gifts her a sari in her birthday.

 Now Sonia started loving Haripada because he saves her from the goons many times, even once she provoked them, just to see whether Hari saves her.

-Also Madhobi falls in love for Haripada seeing his pictures all over in her rooms snapped by Gublu.
+Madhobi also falls in love with Haripada seeing his pictures all over in her rooms snapped by Gublu.
 But Haripada actually loves Sweety when she proposes him.
-But Nandalal tangles Haripada in trouble by giving a gun to touch for his fingerprints and makes Sweety say that she acted and lied that she loved him, rather she is Nandalal's girlfriend.
+But Nandalal tangles Haripada in trouble by giving him a gun to touch for his fingerprints and makes Sweety say that she acted and lied that she loved him, rather she is Nandalal's girlfriend.
 Hari is left heartbroken.

 Problem arises when Talapatra's dead body is found in Ganga and Sona and Mona forget that they themselves have thrown it in the river, calls police.
 The Police inspector searches his house and Haripada is accused of murdering Talapatra, and imprisons him.

-Now, Both Sweety and Sonia along with Madhobi in love for Haripada Bandwala, goes to release him from jail; it is revealed to Haripada that Madhobi is Nandalal's wife and Sonia is Nandalal's daughter.
+Sweety and Sonia along with Madhobi in love with Haripada Bandwala, go to release him from jail; it is revealed to Haripada that Madhobi is Nandalal's wife and Sonia is Nandalal's daughter.